orai-nlp/BasqueGLUE/README.md

 Dataset sizes for sequence labeling tasks (NERC and Slot filling) are given in tokens.
 Acc refers to accuracy, while F1 refers to micro-average F1-score. *The metric used for VaxxStance is macro-average F1-score of two classes: FAVOR and AGAINST.

-The train.jsonl file for WiCeu is needs to be uncompressed.
+Note: The train file for WiCeu needs to be uncompressed.

 Examples of each task: